Hill Country Underground Water Conservation District

 Drought Condition Alert

-The Local Drought Index as of October 5, 2024 is -2.20, which is a moderate drought stage.
-The U.S. Drought Monitor, as of October 29, 2024, has Gillespie County in moderate to severe drought stages.
+The Local Drought Index as of January 3, 2026 is -3.27, which is a severe drought stage.
 Outdoor watering should be limited to once a week, and all indoor and outdoor leaks should be fixed.

 Gillespie County is named for Robert Addison Gillespie, who came to Texas in 1837.
 He was a Texas Ranger, an Indian fighter, a merchant, and a solider who died a hero at the 1846 Battle of Monterrey in the Mexican-American War.
 Gillespie County became a county in 1848 when the Legislature separated the area from Bexar and Travis Counties.